 By keeping some of the gravel in your tank, the bacteria can reproduce much more quickly and will avoid the need to perform a tank cycle.

 While removing your aquarium gravel, you may find that your fish tank decorations are getting in the way, so feel free to remove them and rinse them under a tap.

 With all the gravel in one place, you can slowly and methodically add it to the sieve or colander.
 Ideally, the holes should be big enough for dirt, food waste, and fish waste to fall through without losing any gravel.

 I would advise you to rinse the gravel over a sink with the plug in place so you don’t lose any gravel down the drain.

 You should run warm, clean water over the gravel and use your hand to turn and toss the gravel so that the water cleans evenly.

-Each colander full of gravel can be returned to the tank once clean, and you should repeat the process until you have cleaned all the gravel substrate.
+Each colander full of gravel can be returned to the tank once cleaned, and you should repeat the process until you have cleaned all the gravel substrate.